trybick/tv-minder/README.md

 - `JWT_KEY`

 ### General API notes

+- To trigger a new workflow build to build the docker API on AWS, push to the branch `api`, or change the trigger inside `.github/workflows/aws.yml`.

 - After installing a new node module in the API folder, follow this process to avoid "module not found" errors
   - yarn add some-package